Intero journal / CPPS and pelvic health

 Understanding your personal CPPS pattern means understanding your baseline and what moves it.
 That is different from looking for a cure or a single trigger.
 It is about becoming familiar enough with the range that a shift becomes legible, and that legibility is what makes the condition less disorienting to live with.

-What makes CPPS symptoms hard to predict.
+Why CPPS symptoms can feel hard to read.

 The inputs that tend to precede harder CPPS days.